 - Traditional schedules feature seven, eight or nine periods per day, one of which is a lunch period.
 Classes are typically 40-45 minutes in length.

-- Day 1/day 2 schedules are based on eight instructional periods.
+- Day 1/day 2 schedules require eight instructional periods.
 By design, four classes meet on the first day at 80-90 minutes each while the other four classes meet on day 2 at 80-90 minutes each.
 Lunch is a module of time within periods 3 and 7.
+Professional development is essential for teachers to become proficient in this framework.

 STEP 4: Identify potential inserts for the primary framework